Hyperspectral Machine Vision

 determine one of two types of information:

-- Classification: Category prediction (e.g., conforming or non-conforming product, product or foreign material, type of plastic, bruised or unbruised apple)
+- Classification/Identification: Category prediction (e.g., conforming or non-conforming product, product or foreign material, type of plastic, bruised or unbruised apple)

-- Regression: Quantity prediction (e.g., ripeness of a fruit, moisture content in a baked food product, percentage of a specific material in a mixed group, deviation from a nominal value such as product color variance)
+- Grading/Regression: Determines the state of a product (e.g., ripeness of a fruit, moisture content in a baked food product, percentage of a specific material in a mixed group, deviation from a nominal value such as product color variance)

 What components are typically included in a hyperspectral machine vision system?